Skip to Content

 The postrelapse outcome of patients who have a local recurrence is quite poor.[38,39,40]

-Two retrospective, single-institution series reported 10% to 40% survival following local recurrence without associated systemic metastasis.[41,42,43,44] The survival for patients with local recurrence and either prior or concurrent systemic metastases is poor.
+Two retrospective, single-institution series reported 10% to 40% survival following local recurrence without associated systemic metastasis.[41,42,43,44] Survival of patients with local recurrence and either previous or concurrent systemic metastases is poor.
 The incidence of local relapse was higher in patients who had a poor pathologic response to chemotherapy in the primary tumor and in patients with inadequate surgical margins.[38,42]

 Second Recurrence of Osteosarcoma

 The Cooperative Osteosarcoma Study group reported on 249 patients who had a second recurrence of osteosarcoma.
 The main feature of therapy was repeated surgical resection of recurrent disease.
 Of these patients, 197 died, 37 were alive in complete remission (24 after a third complete response and 13 after a fourth or subsequent complete response).
-Fifteen patients remain alive who did not achieve surgical remission, but follow-up for these patients was extremely short.
+Fifteen patients who did not achieve surgical remission remain alive, but follow-up for these patients was extremely short.

 Treatment Options Under Clinical Evaluation for Recurrent Osteosarcoma